realbigplugins/gravatar-testimonial/README.md

 # RBP Gravatar Testimonial Block

-A simple testimonial block that uses gravatar images
+A testimonial block that pulls in images from gravatar.